-Applicants/Lead Applicants taking part in BGFA1 are expected to provide a substantial amount of their own financing as well as to mobilise co-financing.
-The amount of results-based BGFA1 financing available to individual projects will be determined during the Final Application stage through a reverse auction approach.
-Project proposals will be ranked and eventually awarded funding based on the proposals' expected overall value for money to meet the BGFA1 targets.
+Applicants/Lead Applicants taking part in BGFA are expected to provide a substantial amount of their own financing as well as to mobilise co-financing.
+The amount of results-based BGFA3 financing available to individual projects will be determined during the Final Application stage through a reverse auction approach.
+Project proposals will be ranked and eventually awarded funding based on the proposals' expected overall value for money to meet BGFA3 targets.

-A thorough market scoping process, with extensive outreach to local energy authorities and potentially interested ESPs, concluded that expansion of the BGFA approach is highly relevant and warranted in each of the three target countries and in line with national policies.
+A thorough market scoping process, with extensive outreach to local energy authorities and potentially interested ESPs, concluded that expansion of the BGFA approach is highly relevant and warranted, and is in line with national policies.

-In 2020, progress towards the energy access objective (Sustainable Development Goal 7) was jeopardised by the COVID-19 pandemic, which has hit African economies hard, particularly the poorest and most vulnerable communities.
-BGFA1 seeks to support much-needed connections and the implementation of decentralised energy solutions in order also to mitigate the impact of the pandemic and promote a green recovery.
+In 2020-21, progress towards the energy access objective (Sustainable Development Goal 7) has been jeopardised by the COVID-19 pandemic, which has hit African economies hard, particularly the poorest and most vulnerable communities.
+BGFA3 seeks to support much-needed connections and the implementation of decentralised energy solutions in order also to mitigate the impact of the pandemic and promote a green recovery in Uganda.